The University is committed to providing graduate researchers with a positive experience and ensures the quality of supervision by requiring:

 - Principal and co-supervisors to be registered

-- Registered supervisors attend new supervisor training when commencing supervision, and then attend refresher supervisor training every five years.
+- Registered supervisors attend new supervisor development session when commencing supervision, and then attend refresher supervisor development session every five years.

 - Appropriate arrangements to be made for continuity of supervision throughout candidature